kris701/FlashPlanner/README.md

 * [`hGoal()`](FlashPlanner/Heuristics/hGoal.cs): Returns the amount of goals that are achived in the given state, i.e. `h = allGoals - achivedGoals`
 * [`hPath()`](FlashPlanner/Heuristics/hPath.cs): Returns the cost of the current branch being evaluated
 * [`hWeighted(h,w)`](FlashPlanner/Heuristics/hWeighted.cs): Takes one of the previously given heuristics, and weights its result from a constant.
+* [`hColMax(h)`](FlashPlanner/HeuristicsCollections/hColMax.cs): Takes a set of other heuristics and returns the highest value from any of the heuristics.
+* [`hColSum(h)`](FlashPlanner/HeuristicsCollections/hColSum.cs): Same as the previous one, but takes the sum of all the heuristics.

+There is also a set of aliases, that can be used as a single value to setup both the search and the translator.
+The options are:
+* `fast()`: Normal translator configuration with Greedy Best First search and the heuristic hFF.

 This project is also available as a package on the [NuGet Package Manager](https://www.nuget.org/packages/FlashPlanner).